 What’s the implementation process for the different types of business phone systems?
 Can I handle the installation or should I plan to hire an expert?

-Virtual and VoIP systems are generally more straightforward to set up, since they have more flexible wiring requirements than a landline or PBX system.
-Your phone system service provider should give you instructions on how to set up the system, with access to their customer service team at no additional cost if you need extra assistance.
-If you have an IT team, you should be able to set up these systems on your own.
+Virtual and VoIP systems are generally more straightforward to set up, since they have more flexible wiring requirements than a traditional landline or PBX system.
+Your phone system service provider should give you instructions on how to set up the system.
+If you have an IT team, they should be in the decision-making process.

 What are some often overlooked steps involved in the setup for a business phone system?